Pottery of Sri Lanka: Current status and new developments of the industry

 Considering the current SME sector in Sri Lanka traditional pottery industry faces many challenges such as material scarcity and inadequate affordability.
 This sector still generates a low profit.
-Therefore, many people who are involved in the pottery industry face many socio and economic problems.
-Lack of modern technology, the inefficiency of production, and the high rate of damages are some of the major problems they face.
+Therefore, many people who are involved in the pottery industry face many socioeconomic issues.
+Lack of modern technology, inefficiency of production, and high rate of damage are some of the major problems they face.

-In 2020 newly elected government under the leadership of president Gotabaya Rajapaksa made a new approach to develop traditional industries including pottery.
+In 2020, the government headed by president Gotabaya Rajapaksa made efforts to develop traditional industries including pottery.
 As an initiative new state ministry was formed as 'Clay, Cane, Brass, Furniture, and Rural Industry Promotion state ministry'.
 Under this ministry, it is expected to identify the problems in traditional industries and develop them as SMEs by giving short term and long-term solutions.